 What is the easiest flower for beginners?

-Marigolds and sunflowers are often recommended due to simple care requirements.
+Marigolds and sunflowers are beginner-friendly due to low maintenance needs.

 How often should flowers be watered?